 - Leaky gut could be transferred to other mice via fecal microbiome transplant

 - The microbiome and gut leakiness returned to normal upon resolution to normal sleep.

 Important point: It’s perfectly normal to wake up a few times every night, particularly after each sleep cycle.
 That’s not the same as the sleep fragmentation used in this study.

-Hyperglycemia is quickly becoming a more respected cause of leaky gut thanks in large part to a study published early last year.
-The researchers found that inducing hyperglycemia in mice caused leaky gut by altering the way cells in the gut process glucose.
-Taking it a step further, they found that hemoglobin A1c, a measure used to estimate your average glucose over the last 3 months, had a strong correlation with the amount of bacterial products that end up in the blood.
+Hyperglycemia is quickly becoming a more respected cause of leaky gut.
+Thanks in large part to a study published early last year.
+The researchers found that inducing hyperglycemia in mice caused leaky gut.
+Leaky gut occurs because the way cells process glucose gets altered.
+Taking it a step further, hemoglobin A1c matched up with bacterial products in the blood.
+Hemoglobing A1c is a measure used to estimate your average glucose over the last 3 months,

 So, in a nutshell, there’s a strong argument that hyperglycemia causes leaky gut.
 For a closer look at the study, check out my review of the study here.

 8)Consume fewer meals